ylazz001/M1-Motorway-Statistical-Analysis/README.md

 Make sure to have a recent version of R (at least version 4.0.0 or later).
 Required R Libraries:

-Several R packages are essential for running the machine learning models in this project.
-You can install them using R commands.
-Key packages include: caret (for ML algorithms) randomForest (for Random Forest algorithm) e1071 (for SVM) rpart or party (for Decision Trees)

 Additional packages for data manipulation and visualization like dplyr, ggplot2, tidyr.

 ### Installing